Things to do in Izamal in the Yucatan Peninsula

 Izamal Pueblo Magico Mexico

-You can visit both towns in this tourPueblo Magico towns are designated because of their historical, cultural and natural treasures that are considered to be ‘magical’.
+Pueblo Magico towns are designated because of their historical, cultural, and natural treasures, which are considered ‘magical’.

 Izamal is on the tentative list of UNESCO World Heritage Sites in Mexico.

-If you like mezcal you are in the right place as Izamal is known for its locally distilled mezcal made from the hearts of the agave plant.
+If you like mezcal, you are in the right place, as Izamal is known for its locally distilled mezcal made from the hearts of the agave plant.

 On April 3, May 3, August 15, and December 8 Izamal holds major festivities.
 Remember to book your bed and breakfast and hotel accommodation well in advance.